 The PhD project focuses on the corona pandemic as a turning point for public narratives about the Baltic Sea Region.
 Based on a corpus of German newspaper articles covering the pandemic, it aims to investigate how the public perception of Sweden and the federal state Mecklenburg-Vorpommern has changed under the influence of the current crisis.
 The study examines journalistic texts as powerful units of discourse when it comes to shaping and establishing new narratives.
 The project combines methods of narratology with discourse and corpus linguistic approaches.
 Thus, it seeks to contribute to pandemic research in the field of narratology and discourse analysis.

-- “Regions as Pandemic Actors: Narratives on the Baltic Sea Region in Times of the Pandemic,” CITAS conference Crisis Narratives and the Pandemic, Regensburg, May 19-21, 2022.
+• “Regions as Pandemic Actors: Narratives on the Baltic Sea Region in Times of the Pandemic,” Regensburg Centre for International and Transnational Area Studies (CITAS) conference Crisis Narratives and the Pandemic, Regensburg, May 19-21, 2022.

-- “The Invention of a Pandemic: Conspiracy Theory Reasoning in the German Left-Wing Newspaper ‘Demokratischer Widerstand’,” conference Conspiracy Theories and Leftwing Populism, organized by PACT (Populism and Conspiracy Theory) at the University of Tübingen, March 10-12, 2022.
+• “The Invention of a Pandemic: Conspiracy Theory Reasoning in the German Left-Wing Newspaper ‘Demokratischer Widerstand’,” conference Conspiracy Theories and Leftwing Populism, organised by PACT (Populism and Conspiracy Theory) at the University of Tübingen, March 10-12, 2022.

-- “‘Nehmt euren Virus und haut ab in die Stadt, wo ihr herkommt!’
-Stadt-Land-Erzählungen der Pandemie,” workshop Literarische Selbst- und Fremdbilder im Zeichen des Unverfügbaren, in Cooperation with the Waseda University in Tokio, the DAAD and the Uwe Johnson-Forschungsstelle at the University of Rostock.
-November 26-28, 2021.
+• “‘Nehmt euren Virus und haut ab in die Stadt, wo ihr herkommt!’
+Stadt-Land-Erzählungen der Pandemie,” workshop Literarische Selbst- und Fremdbilder im Zeichen des Unverfügbaren, in cooperation with Waseda University in Tokio, the DAAD and the Uwe Johnson-Forschungsstelle at the University of Rostock, November 26-28, 2021.

 University studies and degrees